-Delta Air Lines order CFM International CFM56-5B engine to power 10 additional A321ceo aircraft announced June 20, 2017.
+Delta Air Lines announced that it has selected CFM International's CFM56-5B engine to power 30 additional A321ceo aircraft announced May 11, 2017.

-These A321s will join more than 200 CFM-powered A319/A320/A321 aircraft Delta currently operates.
+These A321 aircraft will join more than 200 CFM-powered A319/A320/A321 aircraft Delta currently operates.
 The airline is using the higher-capacity aircraft to gradually replace less-efficient domestic aircraft that will be retired from its fleet.

-Delta actually launched the CFM56 product line into commercial service on April 24, 1982 when it flew the very first McDonnell Douglas DC-8-71 aircraft powered by CFM's CFM56-2 engine on a flight between Atlanta and Savannah, Georgia.
+Delta was actually CFM International's first customer and launched the product into commercial service on April 24, 1982 when it flew the very first McDonnell Douglas DC-8-71 aircraft powered by CFM's CFM56-2 engine on a flight between Atlanta and Savannah, Georgia.
 The airline now has in service or on order more than 430 Airbus A320 and Boeing 737 family aircraft powered by industry-leading CFM56 engines.

 Source: Safran S.A.
 (Paris: SAF.PA)